In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

 It is open every Saturday and Sunday and attracts almost 200,000 visitors daily; the interesting thing is that you will usually find local prices instead of tourist prices.
 So it is definitely worth picking up a map before you go to avoid getting lost in the market for hours.

-Known as the “Venice of the East,” Bangkok used to be full of waterways and canals.
+Known as the “Venice of the East,” Bangkok was full of waterways and canals.
 While not so many of them exist, you can still see many old bridges and houses on stilts that crowd the waterways.

 You can cruise along the Chao Phraya River to see some of what remains.
 The Klhongs of Thonburi offer picturesque views of old wooden houses and colorful flower gardens.